UniversalDependencies/docs/_axm/feat/Case.md

 In many languages prototypical meaning of genitive is that the noun phrase somehow belongs to its governor.

-We do not recognize the genitive except for possessive personal, some demonstrative pronouns/determiners.
+We recognize the genitive only for possessive personal pronouns and certain demonstrative pronouns/determiners.

 #### Examples